ivanapinto/ivanapinto.github.io/README.md

 <p> add text here</p>

     <h2> Secondary Content</h2>
-    <p>Use the ASIDE tag for secondary content, anything that is not part of the main subject </p>
+    <p>Use the ASIDE tag for secondary content, anything that is not part of the  subject </p>

 <h1>Accessible Elements</h1>
 <p>The easiest way to create an accessible website is to start with semantic HTML tags.
 HTML by deafualt is accessible and semantic HTML tags will automatically populate the accessibility tree with the correct name, role, state and vaule without any additional work</p>
-<p>Start with a simple layout with landmark elements, where the navigation bar is at the top, followed by a main content area and a footer on the botton.
+<p>Start with a simple layout with landmark elements, where the navigation bar is at the top, followed by a  content area and a footer on the botton.
 Navigation elements are used as shortcuts for assistive technology users, so they can quickly jump to a specific section fo the page.
 It is very similar to how visual users will look at visual cues on a pake like a navigation bar, headings, etc.</p>

 <section>
   <h2>Form</h2>